What is A.S.A.P.?

 Sponsor media campaigns

-A.S.A.P. media campaigns have included Red Ribbon Prevention Awareness, Alcohol Awareness Month, Social Host Liability, Underage Drinking Media Campaign, Social Norms Marketing, and “It Does Happen Here” (substance abuse & sexual assault in partnership with nonprofit A Safe Place).
+A.S.A.P. media campaigns have included Red Ribbon Prevention Awareness, Alcohol Awareness Month, Social Host Liability, Underage Drinking Media Campaign, Social Norms Marketing, Public Service Anti-Stigma spots at movie theater, and “It Does Happen Here” (substance abuse & sexual assault in partnership with nonprofit A Safe Place).

 Sponsor healthy alternative activities for youth